nv-morpheus/Morpheus/docs/source/developer_guide/contributing.md

 ### Your first issue

 1. Find an issue to work on.
-The best way is to look for issues with the [good first issue](https://github.com/nv-morpheus/Morpheus/issues) label.
+The best way is to search for issues with the [good first issue](https://github.com/nv-morpheus/Morpheus/issues) label.
 2. Comment on the issue stating that you are going to work on it.
 3. Code!
 Make sure to update unit tests!
 Ensure the [license headers are set properly](#Licensing).
 4. When done, [create your pull request](https://github.com/nv-morpheus/Morpheus/compare).